Alemiz112/StarGate/README.md

   maxConnections: 50
 ```
 ## 📋 Special Thanks To:
 Everyone who downloaded this plugin.
-To persons who inspiraded me to start this plugin.
+To persons who inspired me to start this plugin.
 Thanks to You, this project will be updated for a long time